soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 13-01 Definitions.* ::

-Except as otherwise provided, the definitions set forth in Rule 1-02 apply in this chapter.
+Except as otherwise provided, the definitions set forth in 52 RCNY § 1-02 apply in this chapter.
 In addition, the following terms shall have the following meanings:

 Ballot proposal.
 "Ballot proposal" means a municipal ballot proposal, initiative, measure, or referendum.
 Activities associated with ballot proposals initiated by petition include the circulation of petitions to place the proposal on the ballot.
 Activities associated with ballot proposals not initiated by petition include those conducted after the measure or language is filed with the City Clerk.